DataDog/integrations-core/fluxcd/README.md

 **Note:** Custom Fluxcd metrics are considered standard metrics in Datadog.

-This example demonstrates a configuration leveraging the `extra_metrics` option:
+This is an example configuration leveraging the `extra_metrics` option:

 ```yaml
 init_config: